United Front Work Department: Operations

 The Chinese People's Association for Friendship with Foreign Countries has been described as the "public face" of the UFWD.
 Scholar Jichang Lulu noted that the UFWD and its proxy organizations "re-purpose democratic governance structures to serve as tools of extraterritorial influence."
 An Atlantic writer stated China runs thousands of linked and subsidized pro-government groups across Europe, to "ensure that its overseas citizens, and others of ethnic Chinese descent, are loyal", to "shape the conversation about China in Europe", and to "bring back technology and expertise", and that the UFWD plays a "crucial" role in this project.
-Scholar Jeffrey Stoff has argued that the CPP's United Front "influence apparatus intersects with or directly supports its global technology transfer apparatus."
+Scholar Jeffrey Stoff has argued that the CCP's United Front "influence apparatus intersects with or directly supports its global technology transfer apparatus."

 In March 2018, it was announced that the Overseas Chinese Affairs Office would be absorbed into the United Front Work Department.
 With the absorption of the Overseas Chinese Affairs Office, the UFWD gained full control of the country's second largest state-run media apparatus, the China News Service.
 In 2019, the UFWD partnered with the Cyberspace Administration of China to promote united front work with social media influencers.

 In January 2020, UFWD-linked organizations in Canada and other countries were activated to purchase, stockpile, and export personal protective equipment in response to the COVID-19 pandemic in mainland China.
+UFWD-affiliated groups have also been linked to organized crime in several countries.

+In October 2024, Swedish reporters working as part of an international consortium of journalists identified 233 individuals across Europe connected to the united front system.
+According to the Jamestown Foundation, a Washington, D.C.-based think tank, its research has uncovered 103 united front-linked groups in Sweden spanning all areas of society, including culture, business, politics, and media.

+Taiwan

+The UFWD sponsors paid trips and summer camps to mainland China for Taiwanese youth.
+The trips are reported to promote pro-Chinese unification sentiment.

+In August 2025, Taiwan's Ministry of Education banned academic cooperation with three mainland Chinese universities—Jinan University, Huaqiao University, and Beijing Chinese Language and Culture College—due to their affiliation with the UFWD.
+The government also announced it would no longer recognize degrees from these institutions, citing concerns over political influence rather than academic independence.

-Foreign electoral interference
+Foreign electoral interference allegations

-The UFWD has also interfered in foreign elections, including the 2019 Canadian federal election.
+The UFWD has also allegedly interfered in foreign elections, including the 2019 Canadian federal election.
 Following the 2019 Canadian Parliament infiltration plot, the Privy Council Office warned that election interference by China was "likely to be more persistent and pervasive in future elections" and that "the UFWD’s extensive network of quasi-official and local community and interest groups, allow it to obfuscate communication and the flow of funds between Canadian targets and Chinese officials."